yeti-switch/doc/docs/en/quick_start.rst

 At the first step it is necessary to configure two :ref:`Contractor's <contractors>` records: one with type :ref:`Customer <contractor_customer>` and second with type :ref:`Vendor <contractor_vendor>`.

-.. table:: Example of records filling
+.. table:: Example of records filling (only fields that should be changed from default values are shown)
    :widths: auto

    =================  ================  =================